decagondev/DecaChat/README.md

 ### Methods

 #### `setSystemMessage(message: string): void`
 Sets the system message for the conversation.
+This resets the conversation history and starts with the new system message.

 ```typescript
 chat.setSystemMessage('You are a helpful assistant specialized in JavaScript.');
 ```

 #### `async chat(message: string): Promise<string>`
 Sends a message and returns the assistant's response.
+The message and response are automatically added to the conversation history.

 ```typescript
 const response = await chat.chat('What is a closure in JavaScript?');
 ```

 #### `clearConversation(): void`
-Clears the conversation history.
+Clears the entire conversation history, including the system message.

 ```typescript
 chat.clearConversation();
 ```

 #### `getConversation(): ChatMessage[]`
-Returns the current conversation history.
+Returns the current conversation history, including system messages, user messages, and assistant responses.

 ```typescript
 const history = chat.getConversation();
 ```

 ## Example Usage

+### Basic Chat Application

 ```typescript
 import { DecaChat } from 'deca-chat';